 Field Description Enter a SQL statement Type or copy and paste the SQL statement into the text editor.
 To validate the syntax of the SQL statement, click the Check SQL syntax button I. NOTE: When referencing Axiom tables in a SQL statement, place the table name in curly brackets.
-For example, to reference the table DEPT, use $\{DEPT\}$ .
+For example, to reference the table DEPT, use {DEPT}.
 The SQL statement can use import variables and/or transform variables (that were defined in a previous transform statement).
 See Using variables in imports.
 If the statement includes variables, then the ability to check the SQL syntax is not available.
 Variables can be used in calculations in the SQL statement, for example, to calculate the value of a second variable based on the first variable.
-NOTE: If the variable defines the destination table, then you must place the variable in double curly brackets when you use it in a SQL statement, so that the eventual table name value is enclosed in curly brackets as expected.
-For example, if you have a variable named "destinationtable", you would reference that variable as { {destinationtable}}.
-That way, when the {destinationtable} value is defined, it will resolve as {GL2021}.
+NOTE: If the variable defines a table name in Axiom, then you must place the variable in double curly brackets when you use it in a SQL statement, so that the eventual table name value is enclosed in curly brackets as expected.
+For example, if you have a variable named "destinationtable", you would reference that variable as {Read: {destinationtable}}.
+That way, when the {destinationtable} value is defined, it will resolve as {Read:GL2022}.
+For more information on how to reference tables in SQL statements, see Referencing Axiom tables in SQL statements.
 For some examples of common SQL transforms, see Example SQL statements for transforms.

-Target Variable Name If you want to define a target variable for the transform, type the name of the variable.
+Field Description Target Variable Name If you want to define a target variable for the transform, type the name of the variable.
 The SQL statement can be any query that results in a single value.
 If the query returns multiple values, the target variable uses the first value in the return set.
 The target variable can be used in subsequent transforms, or as destination columns in the Mapping tab.
 To use the variable in the import, enter the variable name into one of the supported areas of the import settings, enclosed in curly brackets {}.
 For example, if the variable name is Column, you would enter {column}.
 Transform variable names cannot use the same name as import variable names, and vice versa.
 Every variable name within the import must be unique.
 Transform variables should not use the same name as an Axiom table that you plan to reference in the import, because the syntax for table names is the same as for variables (both are placed in curly brackets).
 If a variable name and a table share the same name, any references will be interpreted as the variable, not the table.

-Field Description Description If desired, type a description for the transform.
+Description If desired, type a description for the transform.
 The description may be useful when viewing the list of transforms on the Transforms tab, to easily identify specific transforms.